vmalv/Binary-Image-Mean-Pixel-Value/README.md

 ### Installing required packages

-- With `pip` installed you can directly install the 'requirements.txt' file opening a terminal in the repository directory and running following line:
-    > `pip install -r requirements.txt`

-- If `pip` is not installed then you could manually download and install the Python packages specified on the 'requirements.txt' file.
-However, it is recommended to install the packages using `pip`.
-To install `pip`, the official documentation provides a step-by-step [guide](https://pip.pypa.io/en/stable/installation/ "https://pip.pypa.io/en/stable/installation/").
+We recommend using [pip](https://pip.pypa.io/ "pip official website") to install the required packages --contained in 'requirements.txt'.
+If you need help installing pip, the official documentation provides a step-by-step [guide](https://pip.pypa.io/en/stable/installation/ "https://pip.pypa.io/en/stable/installation/").

+With pip installed, open a terminal in the repository directory and run the following code:

+    pip install -r requirements.txt

 ## Script workflow